Chaos Turns to Action – When Big Data Meets Artificial Intelligence

 During the last years, enterprises have transformed their workflows to leverage mobile devices, employees, vehicles and other sensors, all of which generate an enormous amount of actionable business intelligence.
 Collaboration and Enterprise Social Networks enable us to easily engage with customers and other employees, while they share files and create content.
-Cloud computing is another technology available today that enables us to cost-effectively connect numerous feeds, sensors and mobile devices to a scalable and secure big data warehouse that can store the unstructured, high volume data and turn it into actionable information.
+Cloud computing is another field service technology available today that enables us to cost-effectively connect numerous feeds, sensors and mobile devices to a scalable and secure big data warehouse that can store the unstructured, high volume data and turn it into actionable information.

 These producers and enablers of big data present an opportunity for companies with a mobile workforce to leverage big data to improve workers’ efficiency, increase customer satisfaction, and reduce overall cost.

 Making Big Data Actionable for Mobile Service Workers

 The big data hype creates the wrong perception within enterprises that collecting data is the target, while taking future insight for granted.
 Unfortunately, the reality is way more complex.
 While data collection is a mandatory initial step, the secret sauce is the suite of algorithms that can provide valuable suggestions or execute corrective actions based on historic data and real-time context.
 It would be wrong to assume that every business intelligence solution can make an accurate calculation based solely on regular data without adding the element of rich context to the event.